Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-the-world-is-outsourcing-its-brain-to-machines.md

 **The pessimistic view:** humans become intellectually dependent, cognitively atrophied, and unable to function without AI assistance.

 **The realistic view:** The pessimistic scenario is already happening.
-We're not heading toward cognitive dependence—we're already there.
+We're not heading toward cognitive dependence.
+We're already there.
 And it's accelerating faster than anyone expected.

 Some people will use AI as a tool to amplify their thinking.
 Most people will use AI as a replacement for thinking.
 The gap between those groups will become a chasm, and the people who control the AI will control everyone else.
 That's already starting to happen.